alwayscolorblind/asktoaskmore.com/README.md

 changes to the language you translated.

 ## Credits
+* Based on [moremeta.vercel.app](https://github.com/alwayscolorblind/moremeta.xyz) be me
+* Russian translation by me (but you can take this place)
+* English translation by me (but you can take this place)

+## Credits of dontasktoask.com
 * Based on [iki.fi/sol/dontask.html](https://www.iki.fi/sol/dontask.html) by [Jari Komppa](https://www.iki.fi/sol/)
 * Website by [@tulir](https://github.com/tulir)
 * Arabic translation by [@painor](https://github.com/painor) and [@alfawal](https://github.com/alfawal)